bird-house/flyingpigeon/docs/source/descriptions/analogues.rst

   output of the analogues_viewer process for data visualisation

-**modified analogues txt file** output analogue days formatted for the analogues_viewer process.
+**modified analogues txt file** output analogue days formatted for the analogues_viewer process

 Examples:
 .........